 Note: you’ll obviously need an iOS device that has Touch ID support and a fingerprint reader for this to work.
-As of now that’s the iPhone 5S only, but rumors indicate that basically every future iOS device from iPhone 6 to new iPad models will have the Touch ID feature built-in too.
+As of now that’s the newest model iPhone and iPad models that have the Touch ID feature built-in, and surely all devices from here on out will include the feature too.

 Enable Touch ID Fingerprint Unlock

 - Open the Settings app and then go to the “General” section

 - Choose “Fingerprints”